seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exit*

-### SCENE I. A lane by the wall of Capulet’s orchard.
+### SCENE I. A lane by the wall of Capulet's orchard.

 *Enter ROMEO*